Hello to all that are new to Financial Independence, A.K.A. FI!

 - SlingTV, etc

-- Learning to cook–With the vast amount of recipes online, it is easy to get started cooking your own meals.
+- Learn to cook: With the vast amount of recipes online, it is easy to get started cooking your own meals.
 There are benefits beyond cutting your restaurant expenses, including healthier food, entertainment, and family bonding.
 We typically aim for a cost of $2 per person per meal.
 Check out our collection of $2 recipes and download the free e-book here.

 - Check your insurance costs: When you first got your various insurance policies you probably didn’t shop around too much, or at least haven’t shopped for them in years or maybe even decades.
 Policygenius can help you compare prices for all your insurance needs.
 Even if the savings per policy term are small, just imagine the recurring savings or decreased compounding interest.

-- Cell phone–Services like Republic Wireless offer great cell service at a much lower rate than the major carriers.
+- Cell phone: Services like Republic Wireless,Mint, and GenMobile all offer great cell service at a much lower rate than the major carriers.
 This is an easy way to save money on cell service without affecting your lifestyle.